ast0815/remu/README.md

 already being installed to work.
 The `multiprocess-requirements` are optional and only need to be installed, if one wants to use parallel computing.

+ReMU requires Python 2.7 or >=3.4 for best functionality.
+Python 2.6 is supported, but a lot of required packages have dropped support for Python 2.6 in newer releases.
+The file `requirements26.txt` can be used instead of `requirements.txt` in the instructions above to install the packages in versions that still support Python 2.6.

 ### Installing official releases with `pip`

 Alternatively you can install official releases directly with `pip`: